RE:View Star Trek II The Wrath of Khan (Part 1)

 Most sequels follow in the footsteps of a massively successful first movie.
 This film on the other hand was born from the ashes of Star Trek the Motion Picture.
 While STMP isn’t the best movie in the series, it is pretty far from the worst.
 If you have a chance to see Robert Wise’s Director’s Cut, it’s definitely worth a look.

 Paramount took all the major decisions out of Roddenberry’s hands and just barely made their December release date.
-They eventually earned out at $85 million but there had been plenty of stomach ulcers on the executive floor.
+They eventually earned out at $85 million but there had been plenty of stomach ulcers on the C-suite floor.

-Expenses needed to be locked down tight.
-It had been a frightening couple of years for Hollywood.
-Star Wars the Empire Strikes Back had terrified executives at 20th Century Fox when its budget spiraled out of control, although at $200 million box office it had proven itself to have been worth it.
+Star Wars the Empire Strikes Back had terrified executives at 20th Century Fox when its budget spiraled out of control.
+Intially budgeted at $18 million, the second Star Wars movie came in at over $30 million.
+At $200 million box office it had proven itself to have been worth it.
 But Heaven’s Gate on the other hand, had bankrupted United Artists.

 Institutional investors were very nervous, and no company likes that.